Athantse/C21-Capstone-Project-Data-Warehouse-Dataset-Gp1/README.md

 # C21-Capstone-Project-Data-Warehouse-Dataset-Gp1
-The dataset of capstone proj. gp1
+The data warehouse and dataset of capstone proj. gp1

 NutriPOD is a powerful diets tracking app, with an enormous food database, food insights, calorie counter, and so much more.